 Intent/Clarification: For open procedures, use the first incision, i.e., vein harvest incision; for the skin incision date and time.
 Do not code access site stab wounds.
 First skin incision would also apply to Carotid, Vascular, Thoracic and Other non-cardiac procedures.

-For percutaneous procedures use the time at which local anesthetic was first administered for vascular access, or the time of the first attempt at vascular access for the procedure (use whichever is earlier).
+For percutaneous procedures use the time at which local anesthetic was first administered for vascular access, or the time of the first attempt at vascular access forthe procedure (use whichever is earlier).
+Update June 2022 - The priority source for obtaining this information is the Intra-Operative record.